 It’s football season and what’s better than a cold one with some wings…nothing!

-An ice-cold glass with a nice foamy head or popping open a can is something we Alabamians enjoy, along with the rest of the country.
+An ice-cold glass with a nice foamy head or popping open a can is something we Alabamians have long enjoyed, along with the rest of the country.

 Get our free mobile app

-What if I were to say to you there is a beer shortage?
+What if I were to say to you that there is a beer shortage developing at the moment?

 Would you panic and run out and buy a case or ten of your favorite brew?